SruthyThomas/medical-insurance-cost-prediction-project/README.md

 This dataset contains  null values in all columns, it's crucial to preprocess the data before training a machine learning model.

- TECHNOLOGIES USED
+ # TECHNOLOGIES USED

+ 1) ## Python
- 1)Python-programming language for development.
+            -programming language for development.

+ 2) ## Power bi
- 2)Power bi-For data visualisation
+            -For data visualisation

+ 3) ## Seaborn
- 3)Seaborn-Data Visualisation
+           -Data Visualisation

+ 4) ## Matplotlib
- 4)Matplotlib-Data Visualisation
+           -Data Visualisation

+ 5) ## Scikit-learn
- 5)Scikit-learn- a versatile machine learning library in Python, provided essential functionalities for tasks such as data preprocessing, feature selection, and building machine learning models.
+          - a versatile machine learning library in Python, provided essential functionalities for tasks such as data preprocessing, feature selection, and building machine learning models.

-STEPS INVOLVED:
+# STEPS INVOLVED:

 1)Dataset loading using read_csv from pandas library.